Principles, rules and the law

 - Plan and manage for great results

 - Play by the rules

 The Government Rules of Sourcing

-Government procurement requirements
+Government procurement and functional leadership

 Statutes related to contracting

 In addition to policy and rules, anyone involved in procurement must be aware of relevant statutes that relate to contracting and buying goods and services, as well as the common law of contracts.
 Key statutes include: